-8.2.6 Anonymous Mode
+10.2.4 Anonymous Mode

-When enabled, the EchoUAT transmits a self-assigned ICAO and sets the Call Sign to a random string such as "PINGFDF8" when the squawk code matches the defined VFR squawk code.
-Note : Anonymous mode is only active when squawking VFR (1200).
+When enabled, the EchoUAT transmits a self-assigned ICAO and sets the Call Sign to "VFR".
+Note : Anonymous mode is only active when the echoUAT has a GPS position fix and is squawking VFR (1200).